StaceyWhitmore/front-end-project-project/pages/readme.md

 Because I am not using Nextjs or React for this project at this time, this directory can be ignore for now.
-Refer, instead, to the pages directories: article-page and tile-page.
+Refer, instead, to the page's directories: article-page and tile-page.